lewagon/dotfiles/05-Rails/README.md

 - First demo at the halfway point - If a full-time bootcamp, on Wednesday (5pm)
 - **Official demo on the last day!** If a full-time bootcamp, on Friday!
 (5pm)

-**No live-code for this week, except on the first day.** But you still have morning lecture at 9am on cool topics.
+**No live-code for this week, except on the first block.** But you still have morning lecture at 9am on cool topics.
 So get up early!
 Here is an overview of what will be covered:

 ### `06 Devise`